Position

 How long does it take to become a Barber?

 The journey to becoming a barber involves several steps.
 First, one must complete a barber training program.
 These programs often last between 1,000 to 1,800 hours.
-This includes both classroom instruction and hands-on practice.
-Many programs offer a mix of theory and practical skills.
-This ensures that students are well-prepared for their career.
+This training includes both classroom instruction and hands-on practice.
+Students learn about hair cutting, styling, and shaving techniques.
+They also study hygiene and safety practices.

 Barber Job Description Sample